-To see the $4\pi$ periodicity of the Josephson current arising from this term, consider an eigenstate of $\tunnellinghamiltonian^{0}$ when $\theta = 0$ with junction fermion occupied and hence energy $-\tunnelling/2$ (see \cref{fig:fractional-josephson}).
+The nature of the $4\pi$-periodicity of the Josephson current arising from this term becomes clear when we consider an eigenstate of $\tunnellinghamiltonian^{0}$ when $\theta = 0$ with the junction fermion occupied and hence energy $-\tunnelling/2$ (see \cref{fig:fractional-josephson}).
 Under a $2 \pi$ rotation of the phase $\theta$, the state will evolve to a physically distinct state of energy $\tunnelling/2$.
 Similarly, an unoccupied state goes from energy $\tunnelling/2$ to energy $-\tunnelling/2$ under the same rotation.
 The system will only return to its initial state when the phase is rotated by a further $2 \pi$ for a total of a $4 \pi$ rotation.
-Thus we see that, while the spectrum of $\tunnellinghamiltonian^{(0)}$ is still $2\pi$-periodic in $\theta$, the eigenstates become $4\pi$-periodic.
+While the spectrum of $\tunnellinghamiltonian^{(0)}$ is still $2\pi$-periodic in $\theta$, the eigenstates become $4\pi$-periodic.
 This is the fractional Josephson effect (see \cref{fig:fractional-josephson}).
-The way in which this effect manifests in the dynamics of the system is a key result of this work.
+The way in which this kinematic effect manifests in the dynamics of the system is a key result of this work.